 - Observe students as they are listening and reading to ensure that they're able to follow along accurately.

-- Digital recording devices such as iPads and iPods are easy-to-use tools for audio recordings.
+- Digital recording devices such as tablets and mobile phones are easy-to-use tools for audio recordings.

 - If limited recording devices are available, rotate students through using a timer or as one of your stations during center time.